-ON May 1st the Religion of Antinous commemorates the Sacred Boar Hunt.
+AT the March Equinox the Religion of Antinous commemorates the Sacred Boar Hunt.

-In our Liturgical Calendar, it is the day when Hadrian and Antinous arrive at the sacred city of Bithynium/Claudiopolis, the home of Antinous, in the late spring of the year 129 AD.
+In our Liturgical Calendar, it is the day when Hadrian and Antinous arrive at the sacred city of Bithynium/Claudiopolis, the home of Antinous, in the spring of the year 129 AD.

 Imagine the jubilant welcome they must have received as the city's populace turned out en masse (including all of the extended family and acquaintances of Antinous) to see the imperial entourage with Hadrian and Antinous at the forefront.

 The region is teeming with bountiful wildlife and so Hadrian and Antinous went on hunting forays while in Bithynium.

 The Boar Hunt had deeply mystical symbolic meaning for Hadrian, as exemplified that it was elevated to mythic proportions for use in public monuments.

 The image above shows Hadrian and Antinous (looking backwards) during the Sacred Boar Hunt, immortalized on the Arch of Constantine in Rome.

 Flamen Antonius Subia explains the mythic symbolism this way:

 So it was that Antinous went with Hadrian

 To hunt the wild boar of Phrygia, to test his manhood